uPortal-Attic/uportal-home/docs/app-directory.md

 ### Describing the content

-Beyond the names and URL path identifier, application directory entries in MyUW have several fields that inform the directory entry presentation.
+Beyond the names and URL path identifier, several other fields inform the directory entry presentation.

 #### Description